-6. Computation of Equilibrium
+Computation of Equilibrium

 In this section, we explain how to solve for the model's equilibrium.
-As we have discussed in Section 3, the model features a representative household that chooses paths of consumption, leisure, and investment to maximize utility.
+As we have discussed in the section entitled "The Dynamic General Equilibrium Model," the model features a representative household that chooses paths of consumption, leisure, and investment to maximize utility.
 The paths of TFP and population are exogenously given, and the agent has perfect foresight over their values.
 We start the model at date $T_0 = 1980$ and let time run out to infinity.

 Definition.
-Given sequences of productivity, $A_t$ , and working-age population, $N_t$ , $t = T_0$ , $T_0 + 1,...$ , and the initial capital stock, $\overline{K}{T_0}$ , an equilibrium is sequences of wages, $w_t$ , interest rates, $r_t$ , consumption, $C_t$ , labor, $L_t$ , and capital stocks, $K_t$ , such that
+Given sequences of productivity, A_t , and working-age population, N_t , $t = T_0$, $T_0 + 1$, ..., and the initial capital stock, \overline{K}{T_0} , an equilibrium is sequences of wages, w_t , interest rates, r_t , consumption, C_t , labor, L_t , and capital stocks, K_t , such that

-- 1. given the wages and interest rates, the representative household chooses consumption, labor, and capital to maximize the utility function (1) subject to the budget constraints (2), appropriate nonnegativity constraints, and the constraint on $\overline{K}{T_0}$ ; - 2. the wages and interest rates, together with the firms' choices of labor and capital, satisfy the cost minimization and zero profit conditions, (4) and (5); and - 3. consumption, labor, and capital satisfy the feasibility condition (6).
+- 1. given the wages and interest rates, the representative household chooses consumption, labor, and capital to maximize the utility function (1) subject to the budget constraints (2), appropriate nonnegativity constraints, and the constraint on \overline{K}{T_0} ; - 2. the wages and interest rates, together with the firms' choices of labor and capital, satisfy the cost minimization and zero profit conditions, (4) and (5); and - 3. consumption, labor, and capital satisfy the feasibility condition (6).